Lamborghini Huracán: Huracán LP 640-4 Performante Spyder (2018–2019)

 The Lamborghini Huracán Performante Spyder was unveiled at the 2018 Geneva Motor Show.
 It takes much of the styling inspiration from the coupé and the outgoing LP 610-4 Spyder.
 The Spyder is identical to the coupé from performance and technological standpoint, but the acceleration time from 0-60 mph has risen by one-tenth of a second and stands at 3.1 seconds while the 0-124 mph has risen by four-tenths of a second and stands at 9.3 seconds.
 Due to the loss of the roof, the Spyder weighs 125 kg more than the coupé due to chassis reinforcing components.
 Top speed remains the same as well and stands at 202 mph.
 Deliveries of the Spyder began in the fourth quarter of 2018.

-Facelift (2019-present)
+Facelift (2019–2024)

-Huracán Evo (2019–present)
+Huracán LP 640-4 Evo (2019–2024)

 The Huracán received a mid-cycle update in 2019, now being called the Huracán Evo.
 It now shares its engine and some of the technology with the Performante variant.